ON THE RIVER AT 801 SOPHIA STREET IN DOWNTOWN FREDERICKSBURG, VIRGINIA

 At least 400 of Shiloh's members fled from enslavement by making their way across the Rappahannock River while Union troops were encamped nearby, including many in August1862,

-According to early church records, about 400 of Shiloh’s members were among the thousands who fled to Washington, D.C., or other places.]
+the month when this photo was taken According to early church records, about 400 of Shiloh’s members were among the thousands who fled to Washington, D.C., or other places.]

 One early account notes that it was “only natural for these fellow church members to plan for a place where they might once more gather in prayer and praise God for their deliverance from the ravages of war” and the deep degradation of their past enslavement.
 As a result, twenty-one of the many individuals who had come from Shiloh in Fredericksburg began meeting together to organize a new congregation in Washington.
 Among them was Edward Brooke, one of whose descendants later became a United States senator from Massachusetts, and William J. Walker, a native of William Walker, the nephew of our first pastor, Rev. Armistead Walker, was a preaching deacon at Shiloh in Fredericksburg prior to the Civil War, but during the war, he fled to Washington, D.C.., where he pastored two churches that were initially composed largely of refugees from Shiloh in Fredericksburg Fredericksburg and a nephew of the Reverend Armistead Walker.